Jump to navigation

 The ingredients?
 Everything from Moose, Porcupine and Beaver to Lamb sausages and caviar!
 New full season available On Demand.

 Long running travel series Intrepid Journeys took Kiwi celebrities from the comfort of home to less-travelled paths in varied countries and cultures.
 Mondays, 7.00pm, On Demand only.

 Exploring Indigenous tattooing traditions around the world, the tools and techniques and the symbols and traditions that shape their tattooing art.

 The best parts of interviews with the cast of E Tū Kahikatea and woven into a narrative.

 This Māori language series hosted by Pānia Papa, uses a range of language learning techniques, games, music and activities in te reo Māori.

-This series of over 100 half hour programmes, is by iwi, for iwi and about iwi.
-Covering a range of subjects, from tribal histories, stories, myths and legends, this series has been made specifically for the Te Reo channel.
-“The echoing voices from the mountains”
+This series is by iwi, for iwi and about iwi.
+Tribal histories and stories specifically for Te Reo channel.
+“The echoing voices from the mountains."

 Your leading Māori news provider bringing you the latest news as it happens, delivering a more inclusive approach to Māori news by connecting directly to our communities, Te Ao Māori.